What is Cost Basis in Crypto?

 You can find more information in our Australian Crypto Tax Guide.

-CRA Cost Basis Method
+Canada Adjusted Cost Basis Method

 The Canadian Revenue Agency says taxpayers must use the adjusted cost basis method when calculating crypto capital gains and losses.
 The adjusted cost basis method is the cost of an asset plus any fees related to it.